 Big entertainment franchises always like to test their success by venturing into other places.
 For video games developers and publishers, nothing is more dangerous and potentially lucrative.
 Microsoft is known to take franchises made popular by its Xbox console and experiment with them.
 Halo Wars was one such experiment.
-Now, the company is preparing for a Halo Wars 2 release.
+Now, the company is preparing for the Halo Wars 2 release date.

 Halo is almost exclusively known for its first-person shooter mechanics.
 In traditional games, you’re Master Chief John 117, running around the universe and defending humanity from ever dangerous swarms of aliens.
 Halo Wars isn’t a first person shooter at all.
 It’s a top-down real-time strategy game.
 Instead of shooting enemies yourself, you’re tasked with building an unstoppable force.
 Winning in Halo Wars – or any real-time strategy game, really – requires careful resource management and good planning.
 Real-time strategy games can be relentlessly brutal.

-Here’s what we know about the Halo Wars 2 release thus far.
+Here’s what we know about the upcoming Halo Wars 2 release.

 The Halo Wars 2 Release Date

 The first Halo Wars made its way to store shelves back in 2009.
 Since then, Microsoft hadn’t said much of anything about the franchise.
 To be frank Halo Wars, though certainly popular with people who really love the Halo franchise, wasn’t as big a release as some expected it to be.
 Real-time strategy games just don’t seem to have the same appeal that a shooter does with console fans.